bnk23307/encryptor/README.md

-A simple and powerful Python Encryptor that ensures the security of your sensitive data using state-of-the-art encryption algorithms.
+A simple and powerful Python Encryptor that ensures the security of your sensitive data using AES encryption algorithms.

 ## Features